jacksondunstan/UnityNativeScripting/README.md

 5. Execute `cmake -G MyGenerator -DANDROID_NDK=/path/to/android/ndk /path/to/your/project/CppSource`.
 Replace `MyGenerator` with the generator of your choice.
 To see the options, execute `cmake --help` and look at the list at the bottom.
 To make a build for any platform other than Android, omit the `-DANDROID_NDK=/path/to/android/ndk` part.
 6. The build scripts or IDE project files are now generated in your build directory
 7. Build as appropriate for your generator.
 For example, execute `make` if you chose `Unix Makefiles` as your generator.

-# The Code Generator

-To run the code generator, choose `NativeScript > Generate Bindings` from the Unity editor.

-To configure the code generator, open `NativeScriptTypes.json` and notice the existing examples.
-Add on to this file to expose more C# APIs from Unity, .NET, or custom DLLs to your C++ code.

-Note that the code generator does not support (yet):

-* `Array`, `string`, and `object` methods (e.g. `GetHashCode`)
-* Non-null string default parameters and null non-string default parameters
-* Implicit `params` parameter (a.k.a. "var args") passing
-* `decimal`
-* C# pointers

 # Updating To A New Version